awsdocs/aws-ruby-developer-guide/doc_source/ec2-working-with-security-groups.rst

 Configure the SDK
 *****************

 First we require the AWS SDK for Ruby and create an EC2 client.
 Then we provide a name for the security group we're going to create.
-We also need to provide the ID of our VPC, which is available in the console after the VPC has been created. **Make sure that you replace ``VPC-ID`` with your actual VPC ID.
+We also need to provide the ID of our VPC, which is available in the console after the VPC is created. **Be sure that you replace ``VPC-ID`` with your actual VPC ID.**

 .. literalinclude:: ./example_code/ec2/ec2-ruby-example-security-group.rb
    :lines: 19-25
    :dedent: 0
    :language: ruby

-The ``security_group_created`` variable will be used later in the script to determine if a security group has been created and can therefore be deleted.
+We'll use the ``security_group_created`` variable later in the script to determine if a security group was created and can therefore be deleted.

 ***********************
 Create a Security Group